Mayank-ab/Break-wave-with-wind/README.md

 For early testing:

 1. Run without wind first.
+2. Keep adjusting the wave height.
-2. Confirm the wave case is stable.
+3. Confirm the wave case is stable.
-3. Add the wind source only in a clean upper-air region.
+4. Add the wind source only in a clean upper-air region.
-4. Start with a very small source value.
+5. Start with a very small source value.
-5. Increase gradually.
+6. Increase gradually.
-6. Avoid placing the source near snappyHexMesh transition cells or caisson corners.
+7. Avoid placing the source near snappyHexMesh transition cells or caisson corners.

 For the most physical wind setup, split the inlet into two patches: